 The NeuroLight offers an accurate and reproducible way to measure the patient’s pupil size and reactivity providing a fine-tuned analysis of the photomotor reflex.

-Our products are available worldwide.
 Our employees and distributors are at your service to meet your needs and the needs of your patients.

 We are an